-Awards are to be made to the bidder/offeror whose bid/offer is responsive to the solicitation and is most advantageous when price and any other pertinent factors are considered.
+Awards are to be made to the bidder/ Proposer whose bid/offer is responsive to the solicitation and is most advantageous when price and any other pertinent factors are considered.
 Any and all bids may be rejected when it is in the best interest to do so.
 Participant must ensure that award is only made to responsible contractors/vendors possessing the ability to perform successfully under the terms and conditions of the proposed procurement.

-Participant must ensure that award is not made to any party which is debarred or suspended or is otherwise excluded from or ineligible for participation in Federal assistance programs under Executive Order 12549, "Debarment and Suspension" (24 CFR 85.35)
+Participant must ensure that award is not made to any party which is debarred or suspended or is otherwise excluded from or ineligible for participation in Federal assistance programs under Executive Order 12549, "Debarment and Suspension" (24 CPR 85.35)

 The Participant shall comply with current City policy concerning the purchase of equipment and shall maintain inventory records of all non-expendable personal property as may be procured with funds provided herein.
-All program assets (unexpended program income, property, equipment, etc.) shall revert to the City upon expiration of this Agreement.
+All program assets (unexpended program Income, property, equipment, etc.) shall revert to the City upon expiration of this Agreement.

-4. OMB Standards
+2. OMB Standards

-Unless specified otherwise within this Agreement, the Participant shall procure all materials, property, or services in accordance with the requirements of all applicable OMB Circulars, including but not limited to 2 C.F.R.
-200 and 24 CFR 84.40-48.
+Unless specified otherwise within this Agreement, the Participant shall procure all materials, property, or services in accordance with the requirements of 24 CPR 84.40-48 and all applicable federal regulations and OMB Circulars.